nonameplum/ObservableThemeKit/README.md

 }
 ```

 But as you will find in the examples, there is a lot of ways how you can provide the `default` and `stylesheet`.
-It is up to you, it might be singleton, global variable or any other solution that will suit your needs.
+It is up to you, it might be singleton, global variable, service locator or any other solution that will suit your needs.

 ## Contributing
 Contributions are very welcome 🙌